-By Kurt In Career Development, Job Search On April 8, 2021
+By Kurt In Blog, Career Development, Job Search On April 8, 2021

 Over the years I’ve read a lot of articles about how to get a recruiter’s (headhunter’s) attention and how it is no fun to be ignored.
 Most articles provide some tips and tricks to get noticed but few ever get into how headhunting (recruiting!) really works and what recruiters need most.
 Just like I suggest for job seekers who want to attract the attention of hiring managers, job seekers who want to befriend recruiters should learn about their needs.